Market News 19 March 2018

 Investments will be processed on application forms and investors do not pay the brokerage costs.

 Fletcher Notes – FBI rolled their Capital Note on Election Date (15 March 2018 – FBI110), into a new 5-year replacement (15 March 2023 – FBI170) at 5.00%.

 If FBI follows a consistent pattern they are likely to sell their holding (millions) of these notes to the market after 15 March.

 Accordingly, we have started a list that investors are welcome to join if they’d like to purchase some of these new Capital Notes, should they be offered to the market.

 Having said that, clients can now instruct us to buy FBI170 securities on market because trading has begun.

 Sky City Casino – bond;

 Vodafone – IPO of ordinary shares.

-We have contact lists for each of these offers that investors are welcome to join by contacting us.
+All investors are welcome to join these lists by contacting us.

 The fastest way to hear about new investment offers is to join our ‘Investment Opportunities’ (New Issues) email group, which can be done via our website or by emailing a request to us to be added to this list.